l

 On 11 October 2006, this Zauschneria californica latifolia hosted more than 25 Cloudless Sulphurs, Southern Dogfaces, and Tailed Oranges.

-MORE PLANTS FOR BEES AND BUTTERFLIES
+MORE PLANTS FOR BEES, BUTTERFLIES, AND OTHER POLLINATORS;

 ;;

-A common roadside plant, Globe Mallow (Sphaeralcea) isn't often considered as a plant worthy of cultivation.
+A common roadside plant, Globe Mallow (Sphaeralcea) isn't often considered worthy of cultivation.
 However, it thrives with little to no care, has numerous small but attractive blooms of yellow, orange, red, white, or lavender, and serves as host plant for several species of butterflies.
 Here, a Marine Blue nectars on a blossom (top) (5 May 2010), a small sweat bee (Agapostemon obliquus) gathers pollen from another (L) (6 May 2010), and a syrphid fly (Eupeodes volucris) (R) feeds on a third (5 May 2010).

 ;